udacity/FCND-Backyard-Flyer/README.md

 * `armed`: True/False
 * `guided`: True/False

-Vehicle attribute can be used if information is required from multiple messages.
+drone attribute can be used if information is required from multiple messages.
 For example:

 ~~~
 @self.msg_callback(message_types.MSG_GLOBAL_POSITION)